infochimps-labs/ironfan/README-checklist.md

 A *file* is the full directory and basename for a file.
 A *dir* is a directory whose contents correspond to a single concern.
 A *root* is a prefix not intended to be used directly -- it will be decorated with suffixes to form dirs and files.
 A *basename* is only the leaf part of a file reference.
 Don't use the terms 'path' or 'filename'.

+Ignore the temptation to make a one-true-home-for-my-system, or to fight the package maintainer's choices.

 #### Application

 * **home_dir**: Logical location for the cookbook's system code.
   - default: typically, leave it up to the package maintainer.
-Otherwise, `/usr/local/share/:cookbook` should be a symlink to the `install_dir` (see below).
+Otherwise, `:install_root/share/:cookbook` should be a symlink to the `install_dir` (see below).
   - instead of:         `xx_home` / `dir` alone / `install_dir`
+* **install_root**: A container with directories bin, lib, share, src, to use according to convention
+  - default: `/usr/local`.
 * **install_dir**: The cookbook's system code, in case the home dir is a pointer to potential alternates.
-  - default: `/usr/local/share/:cookbook-:version`
+  - default: `:install_root/share/:cookbook-:version` ( you don't need the directory after the cookbook runs, use `:install_root/share/:cookbook-:version` instead, eg `/usr/local/src/tokyo_tyrant-xx.xx`)
   - Make `home_dir` a symlink to this directory (eg home_dir `/usr/local/share/elasticsearch` links to install_dir `/usr/local/share/elasticsearch-0.17.8`).
-  - Use this only if the code runs from this directory -- if you don't need the directory after the cookbook runs, use `src_dir` instead.
 * **src_dir**: holds the compressed tarball, its expanded contents, and the compiled files when installing from source.
 Use this when you will run `make install` or equivalent and use the files elsewhere.
-  - default:            `/usr/local/src/package_name-version`, eg `/usr/local/src/pig-0.9.tar.gz` leading to `/usr/local/src/pig-0.9/`
+  - default:            `:install_root/src/:system_name-:version`, eg `/usr/local/src/pig-0.9.tar.gz`
-  - do not:             expand the tarball to `/usr/local/src/(whatever)` if it will actually be used from there; instead, use the `home_dir` convention described below.
+  - do not:             expand the tarball to `:install_root/src/(whatever)` if it will actually be used from there; instead, use the `install_dir` convention described above.
 (As a guideline, I should be able to blow away `/usr/local/src` and everything still works).
 * **deploy_dir**: deployed code that follows the capistrano convention.
 See more about deploy variables below.
   - the `:deploy_dir/shared` directory holds common files
   - releases are checked out to `:deploy_dir/releases/{sha}`
   - the operational release is a symlink to the right release: `:deploy_dir/current -> :deploy_dir/releases/xxx`.
   - do not:             use this when you mean `home_dir`.

-* **bin_dir**:
-  - default:            `/:home_dir/bin`
+* **scratch_roots**, **persistent_roots**: an array of directories, spread a
+  - these attributes are provided by the `mountable_volume` meta-cookbook.
+  - each element in `persistent_roots` is by contract on a separate volume, and similarly each of the `scratch_roots` is on a separate volume.
+A volume *may* be in scratch and persistent though.
+You should always trust the integration cookbook's choices in this matter.
+  - the singular forms  **scratch_root** and **persistent_root** are provided for your convenience and always correspond to `scratch_roots.first` and `persistent_roots.first`.
+This means lots the first named volume is picked on the heaviest -- if you don't like that, choose explicitly (but not randomly, or you won't be idempotent).

 * **log_file**, **log_dir**, **xx_log_file**, **xx_log_dir**:
   - default: